Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Problem formulation and control algorithm

 \tikzstyle{block} = [draw, rectangle, minimum height=2em, minimum width=3em] \tikzstyle{normalization} = [draw, rectangle, minimum height=1em, minimum width=1em] \tikzstyle{input} = [coordinate] \tikzstyle{output} = [coordinate] \tikzstyle{pinstyle} = [pin edge={to-,thin,black}] \tikzstyle{sum} = [draw, circle, node distance=0.6cm]

 The objective of the control is to achieve null error at steady state for an asymptotically constant reference $y^0_\phi$ also in presence of model-plant mismatch and of bounded asymptotically constant plant disturbances $d_\phi$, and to respect input and output constraints.
-The proposed control scheme, whose block diagram is reported in Fig. \ref{fig:block_diagram}, is based on an LSTM nominal model of the Plant, where the effect of the unknown disturbance $d_{\phi}$ is not modelled.
-Note that a key element in order to obtain a well tuned LSTM model is the normalization of input and output signals, that is represented in the scheme with the blocks ``N".
-The normalized input is denoted with $u$, and the normalized output with $y$.
+The proposed control scheme, whose block diagram is reported in Fig. \ref{fig:block_diagram}, is based on an LSTM nominal model of the plant.
+A key element to obtain a well tuned LSTM model is the normalization of input and output signals that is represented in the scheme with the blocks ``N" and that consists in an affine transformation that scales the variables in a predefined range (typically [-1,1]).
+The normalized input is denoted with $u$ and the normalized output with $y$.
 For the normalized variables constraints \eqref{eq:input_saturation_phi}-\eqref{eq:output_constraint_phi} become

 where $u_{max} \in \mathbb{R}$ and is typically equal to 1, and